Trajectory inference: p-Creode

+Phlower leverages the harmonic component of the Hodge decomposition on simplicial complexes to infer flow embeddings from single-cell multimodal data.
+PHLOWER was evaluated in a comprehensive benchmarking data sets with large cell differentiation trees, which supported it advanteges towards state of the art methods.
+It was also used to dissect regulatory programs controlling a kidney organoid cell differentiation.

 Slingshot

 Slingshot takes cluster labels as input and then orders these clusters into lineages by the construction of a minimum spanning tree.
 Paths through the tree are smoothed by fitting simultaneous principal curves and a cell's pseudotime value is determined by its projection onto one or more of these curves.
 Prior information, such as initial and terminal clusters, is optional.

 TSCAN

 TSCAN performs dimensionality reduction using principal component analysis and clusters cells using a mixture model.
 A minimum spanning tree is calculated using the centers of the clusters and the trajectory is determined as the longest connected path of that tree.
 TSCAN is an unsupervised algorithm that requires no prior information.

 Wanderlust/Wishbone

 Wanderlust was developed for analysis of mass cytometry data, but has been adapted for single-cell transcriptomics applications.
 A k-nearest neighbors algorithm is used to construct a graph which connects every cell to the cell closest to it with respect to a metric such as Euclidean distance or cosine distance.
 Wanderlust requires the input of a starting cell as prior information.

 Wishbone is built on Wanderlust and allows for a bifurcation in the graph topology, whereas Wanderlust creates a linear graph.
 Wishbone combines principal component analysis and diffusion maps to achieve dimensionality reduction then also creates a KNN graph.